Australian singles charts:

-The song was on Come the Day which entered the kent album charts on 11 March 1967 and peaked at #7.
+The song is on Come the Day which entered the kent album charts on 11 March 1967 and peaked at #7.

 In March 1967, The Seekers returned to Australia for a homecoming tour, which included a performance at Music for the People at the Sidney Myer Music Bowl in their hometown Melbourne, attended by an estimated audience of 200,000.
 Guinness Book of World Records listed it as the greatest attendance at a concert in the Southern Hemisphere.

 Tom Springfield, who had written I’ll Never Find Another You, composed the music for Georgy Girl and Jim Dale supplied the lyrics.